 The thought of a juice cleanse had always fascinated me, but I’d never felt as though I’d actually be able to see one through to the end.

 For one thing, I love food.
-I fall asleep each night looking forward to a delicious healthy breakfast, by midday I'm checking out the best vegan cookbooks and as soon as I finish work I'm pondering what to cook myself for dinner.
+I fall asleep each night looking forward to a delicious healthy breakfast, by midday I'm looking for recipes and as soon as I finish work I'm pondering what to cook myself for dinner.

 But a few weeks into January and deep into the UK’s third lockdown, I found myself boredom-eating more processed junk foods than ever before, so it seemed like the perfect time to try a juice cleanse.